Hypencoder: Hypernetworks for Information Retrieval

 \subsection{Comparison to Existing Neural IR Methods}

 We argue that \name{} can exactly reproduce existing neural ranking models.
 Let us start by formalizing the main components of existing neural methods: (1) a query representation $E_q$, (2) a document representation $E_d$, (3) some combination function $f_c(\cdot, \cdot)$, and (4) the final neural network that produces a score $f_s(\cdot)$.
 In comparison, \name{} does not have an $f_c(\cdot, \cdot)$ as the \mininame{} takes $E_d$ as its only input.
 We will now demonstrate that \name{} can exactly replicate any neural retrieval method that has the components above.
 The first step is to include $E_q$ and $f_c(\cdot, \cdot)$ in the \mininame{}.
 This allows the \mininame{} to exactly produce the input to $f_s(\cdot)$ that the existing neural retriever used.
 Next we reproduce the neural function from $f_s(\cdot)$ with query-dependent weights in the \mininame{}.
 When $E_d$ is input to the \mininame{}, all the original components of the existing neural retrieval model are present and thus the score can be exactly replicated.
 There is one difference, which is the weights of $f_s(\cdot)$ are query-dependent.
-However, this can be remedied in two ways: (1) shared weights can be used for all queries exactly replicating the original neural method (2) the weights for $f_c$ can have a common non-query-dependent base weight, similar to our implementation (see details in Section~\ref{sec:hyperhead-layers}), this way if there is no benefit using query-dependent weights the shared weight can be used, but if there is additional benefit the model and optimizer can learn to take advantage of it.
+However, this can be remedied in two ways: (1) shared weights can be used for all queries exactly replicating the original neural method (2) the weights for $f_c$ can have a common query-independent base weight, similar to our implementation (see details in Section~\ref{sec:hyperhead-layers}), this way if query-dependent weights are not beneficial the shared weight can be used, but if there are additional benefits the model and optimizer can learn to take advantage of them.
 Thus, \name{} can not only exactly replicate all existing neural retrieval methods it also allows the model to dynamically leverage query-dependent weights when the model determines they are beneficial.